stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

         justifyContent: flex-start
   - elementId: ''
     colors: colors-f
-    title: 'Who is your '
+    title: Who is your consumer?
     text: >
       Learn how top tech companies have learned working remote using our product.